How to Prepare Year-End Accounts

 -

 Bookkeeping to Trial Balance.
-The double-entry bookkeeping required to prepare accurate financial accounts, including a review of debits and credits and accounting software.
+The double-entry bookkeeping required to prepare accurate financial accounts, reviewing of debits and credits, and the role of accounting software.

 -